Quantum workflow operating questions 2026: route to proof

 This also changes how the blog should be maintained.
 Each article needs enough context for an executive reader to understand why the signal matters, enough implementation detail for a technical lead to frame a pilot, and enough source discipline for a reviewer to separate current capability from roadmap promise.
 Long-form content is valuable only when it reduces handoff loss between those readers, and when it leaves a clear path from reading to product action for the next review cycle.
 For this article, the operational lens is workflow routing, run evidence, reviewer packets, and source-to-action continuity.

-The source trail for this article starts with Bing Webmaster Blog (2026-02-10), Google Search Central (2026 documentation), Google Search Central (2026 documentation), IBM Newsroom (2026-03-12).
+The source trail for this article starts with IBM Newsroom (2026-03-12), NVIDIA CUDA-Q (2026-03-16), AWS Documentation (2026 documentation), Microsoft Learn (2026 documentation).
 That matters because current quantum content often mixes vendor roadmap language, research language, cloud documentation, government policy, and market analysis.
 The article should not flatten those sources into one confidence level.
 It should explain which source describes live product behavior, which source describes research direction, which source describes policy or funding, and which source describes commercial adoption.

-Bing Webmaster Blog sets the first evidence anchor, while Google Search Central and Google Search Central provide the cross-check.
+IBM Newsroom sets the first evidence anchor, while NVIDIA CUDA-Q and AWS Documentation provide the cross-check.
 A workflow reader should ask a concrete question for each source: does this change what we can run today, what we should learn next, what provider route we should test, or what a reviewer must see before the pilot scales?

 QFlow can encode that discipline in the product.
 Source links should not be decorative citations at the bottom of a page.
 They should become assumptions attached to workflows, route notes, lesson updates, and review packets.
 When a source is updated or superseded, the affected workflow should be easy to revisit.